CreativeIT/material-angular-dashboard/README.md

 # Additional

-Since the project uses [BEM](http://getbem.com) structure with sass, it can be customized in easy way by editing `src/theme/scss/_variables.scss` file.
+Since the project uses [BEM](http://getbem.com) structure with sass, it can be customized in an easy way by editing `src/theme/scss/_variables.scss` file.

 Google hasn't implemented select element yet ([see why here](http://37.media.tumblr.com/6a9fcffde2da977266b0ea99b15d5803/tumblr_n42cjjsriB1smcbm7o1_400.gif)), that is why the project depends on [getmdl-select plugin](https://github.com/CreativeIT/getmdl-select).
 Also project uses [d3](https://d3js.org/) and [nvd3](http://nvd3.org/) to build charts and chart components.